Permafrost/Tundra/SERVICES.md

     execution, for example when the execution duration exceeds the schedule interval.

-    When true, the next scheduled execution of the service will execute as per the schedule, even if the previous schedule is still executing, which can result in multiple concurrent executions of the service.
+    When `true`, the next scheduled execution of the service will execute as per the schedule, even if the previous schedule is still executing, which can result in multiple concurrent executions of the service.

-    When false, the schedule will never be executed concurrently.
+    When `false`, the schedule will never be executed concurrently.
     For a repeat schedule, the next scheduled time is calculated from the end of execution of the previous schedule.
 For a complex schedule, any scheduled times that occur while the previous schedule is executing are skipped, and the service will execute at the next uncontested scheduled time.
-  * `lateness` is an optional IData document containing arguments for how to determine when, and then handle if, a schedule is late.
+  * `lateness` is an optional `IData` document containing arguments for how to determine when, and then handle if, a schedule is late.
     * `duration` is an optional duration of time which when lapsed passed the scheduled time determines that the task is considered